Extra benefits and help you can get while on DLA

-It is paid automatically to a child or young person under 18 in Scotland who is getting the highest rate of the care component of Disability Living Allowance in the 'qualifying week' of 21 - 27 September.
+It is paid automatically to a child or young person under 18 in Scotland who is getting the highest rate of the care component of Disability Living Allowance in the 'qualifying week' of the third week in September.
+This is 21 to 27 September in 2020.
 It is paid by Social Security Scotland.

 A young person who is 18 in the qualifying week but has not yet changed to Personal Independence Payment is also able to get the payment in November.

 Carer’s Allowance is a benefit for people who look after someone with a disability or health condition.